 In this tutorial we'll show you how to properly prep your piece to ensure your beautiful work will last for years to come.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 Before you do any sanding on an old piece of furniture, please make sure your paint doesn't contain lead.
 Find out more about how to deal with lead paint here.